Mythbusting Pharmac

 About the Australian Pharmaceutical Benefit System(external link)

-Myth: Because Pharmac gives suppliers to the New Zealand market, we are more likely to have stock issues.
+Myth: Because Pharmac gives suppliers 95% of the New Zealand market, we are more likely to have stock issues.

 Truth: New Zealand has fewer stock issues than Australia in general.
 When we give suppliers sole access to the funded market, we also make them responsible for ensuring that medicine is available.
 There can be financial penalties for suppliers who fail to keep medicines in stock.